MichaelCoughlinAN/hiimmichael/README.md

 - [Blog](http://blog.hiimmichael.com)
 - [YouTube](https://www.youtube.com/channel/UCZwc7R-YvTEKMJgr2ftkSyg)

----

-If no one has told you today
+If no one has told you today,
-**You are awesome.
-You are worthy.
-You matter.**
+**you are awesome, you are worthy, and you matter.**
-Keep going — the world is better with you in it 💙
+Keep going.
+The world is better with you in it 💙